 Star anise oil benefits

-Star anise oil is obtained by steam distillation from the fruits or seeds of star anise (Illicium verum; family Illiciaceae) and is mainly used in the pharmaceutical and food industry.
+Star anise oil benefits are used as a mosquito repellent, and dietary supplement and has antioxidant and anti-inflammatory properties.
+This oil is obtained by steam distillation from the fruits or seeds of star anise (Illicium verum; family Illiciaceae) and is mainly used in the pharmaceutical and food industries.
 The oil is faint yellow with a highly aromatic odor and anise flavor (1).
-Star anise oil benefits are used mosquito repellent, dietary supplements and have antioxidant, anti-inflammatory properties.

 Uses of Star anise oil